isomerpages/moe-eastspringpri/_partnership/Download Forms/Financial Assistance.md

 The Ministry of Education provides financial assistance to needy Singaporean students in Government and Government-Aided schools.

-_To qualify, with effect from 1 April 2018, the student must meet the following income criteria:_
+_To qualify, with effect from 1 January 2023, the student must meet the following income criteria:_

 | Gross Monthly Household Income | Per Capita Income |